botlaram/devops_projects/README.md

 This project is about creating Docker Image using GitActions.

-We will use Python 3.10 and create a Flask web server that serves an `index.html` file.
-GitHub Actions will be used to automate the container building process, ensuring that the container is built consistently with every code change.
+We will use Python and create a Flask web server that serves an `index.html` file.
+GitHub Actions will be used to automate the container building process, ensuring that the container is built consistently for every new commits into branch.

 1. Prerequisites: